abdfaizaan/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

     In a remarkable indication of drought severity, officials in Southern California have declared a first-of-its-kind action limiting outdoor water use to one day a week for nearly 8 million residents.

     Much remains to be determined about how daily life will change as people adjust to a drier normal.
-But officials are warning the situation is dire and could lead to even more severe limits later in the year.
+But officials are warning that the situation is dire and could lead to even more severe limits later in the year.
     ```

 14. This time, the model should respond with an appropriate classification, even without instructions.
     > **Note:** If you notice a delay in the response, try clearing the chat and starting again.

-### Task 4: Configure your application
+## Task 4: Configure your application

 In this task, you will complete key parts of the provided C# or Python application to enable it to use your Azure OpenAI resource with asynchronous API calls, as both apps feature the same functionality.